rafalh/dashfaction/README.md

         +Always Use Furthest: false
         // Ignore teammates when calculating the distance from spawn points to other players +Only Avoid Enemies: false
+        // Create additional respawn points on items of this type (add a new line for each) +Use Item As Spawn Points: "Medical Kit"
     // Duration of player invulnerability after respawn in ms (default is the same as in stock RF - 1500)
     $DF Spawn Protection Duration: 1500
     // Initial player life (health) after spawn